beshu-tech/readonlyrest-docs/kibana.md

 This feature will work in all ReadonlyREST editions.

-The audit log feature is widely described in [📖docs for Elasticsearch plugin](elasticsearch.md#audit-logs).
-Kibana plugin has predefined dashboard representing collected audit data.
+The audit log feature is widely described in [📖docs for the Elasticsearch plugin](elasticsearch.md#audit-logs).
+The Kibana plugin has a predefined dashboard representing collected audit data.

 ### Loading visualization

-In the _Audit_ tab of the ReadonlyREST Kibana app, there is a button that automatically creates a dashboard with some audit log specific visualizations.
+In the _Audit_ tab of the ReadonlyREST Kibana app, there is a button that automatically creates a dashboard with some audit log-specific visualizations.

 ![audit log tab](<.gitbook/assets/audit\_tab (1) (1).png>)

 Click the _Load_ button to load the dashboard and visualizations.
-An _Override_ checkbox allows to reload the default dashboard and visualizations.
+An _Override_ checkbox allows reloading the default dashboard and visualizations.
 It will override any previously loaded audit log dashboard.

 ![loading visualization](<.gitbook/assets/load\_audit\_dashboard (1) (1) (1) (1) (4) (6) (7) (10) (15).png>)